 You are here: Home > HDMI Over Ethernet

 The HDMI over Ethernet system on this page enables 1080p HDMI video signal transmission over an IP network switch or direct CAT6 peer-to-peer connection.
-The system also supports RS-232 and infrared remote control over IP transmission.
-This enables users to control their DVR or other HDMI device from one of the remote monitors.
+Watch your security cameras live from any TV on the same network as your security DVR / NVR (HDMI over LAN).
+You can also setup remote HDMI spot monitors for your security cameras if you setup port forwarding on your router.
 CCTV Camera Pros has found many uses for these systems in security camera system and other HDMI live display applications.
 Take a look at these sample installation setups here.
+We also have this HDMI over IP overview and security camera to TV setup video.

 Sort By: